 - Red meat

-One exception is coconut oil.
-Although it contains saturated fat, it has been shown to boost the HDL cholesterol (the good cholesterol) which other saturated fats do not do.
+Coconut oil — which is common is healthy cooking because of its taste and relatively high smoke point — contains saturated fat, but has also been shown to boost the HDL cholesterol (the good one) which other sources of saturated fats do not do.

-Omega-3 fatty acids reduce inflammation and Omega-6 fatty acids promote inflammation.
-Both are essential to healthy body functions, and should be consumed in a balanced manner.
+These key omegas should be consumed in a balanced manner because they work together to keep the body functioning optimally with omega-3 fatty acids reducing inflammation and omega-6 fatty acids promoting inflammation.
 Eating either in excess creates an imbalance and can result in health problems such as heart disease.

-Monounsaturated fat was discovered in the mediterranean.
+Monounsaturated fat was discovered in the Mediterranean.
 Although the Greek diet is high in fat, researchers found a very low incidence of heart disease.
 The reason?
 Olive oil.
-Other sources for monounsaturated fat include avocados and peanut oil.
+Other sources of monounsaturated fat include avocados, peanut oil, and certain nuts.

 Don’t fear fat

-When adding fat to your diet, quantity and quality are the most important factors to consider.
-In clinical studies, subjects who ate a moderate or low-fat diet did not lose weight any easier than participants who followed a moderate or high-fat diet.
-In turns out that the type of fat consumed is much more important than the amount.
+When adding fat to your diet, both quantity and quality are important factors to consider — with quality weighing heavier.
+In clinical studies, subjects who ate a moderate or low-fat diet didn’t lose weight with more ease compared to participants who followed a moderate or high-fat diet.
+It turns out that the type of fat consumed is much more important than the amount.

-Embracing fat as a necessary part of your diet.
+So, it’s time to think of fat as a necessary part of your diet, not something to avoid.
 Focus on eating healthy fats, in moderation of course, and limiting the bad fats.
-Swap out butter or margarine with olive oil or peanut oil for cooking and baking.
-For cold use, try avocado oil, walnut oil, or flaxseed oil.
-Eat fish instead of steak.
-Skip canned foods at the grocery store and make your own soups.
+Swap butter with olive oil or margarine with peanut oil, eat fish instead of steak, and skip canned soup and choose to make your own instead.

-For a quick overview, these are a few sources of healthy fats:
+For a quick overview, here are sources of healthy fats: